harrisoncramer/harrisoncramer.me/src/markdown-pages/optimizing-your-webpack-bundle.md

 ```

 To make the `lazy` function work, we also need to wrap the routes in the `Suspense` component, also supplied by React, and provide a fallback to render when the fetch is occuring.
-In our case, we're going to render a loading component.
+In our case, we render a loading component.

 ```jsx:title=app.jsx
 ...